Using the Android app¶

 configuration and data before trying it.
 Before filing any issues, be sure to read the section

 “Caveats on Android”.
-When building from sources, checkout the
+When building from sources, check out the

 Android-specific remarks

-of the c++utilities
+of the c++utilities README.

 Compatibility¶